OLPRO Cocoon Breeze review: an inflatable camper van awning

 Make sure the doors are closed and then inflate the poles.

-Before you drive away from the awning put a peg in by the back wheel so you have a marker when you get back.
+Before you drive away from the awning put a peg or chock by the back wheel so you have a marker to guide you in when you get back.
+This also helps indicate to other campers that you will be parking in that spot so they don’t pitch too close.

-We tried this the second time we took the awning out and it worked really well.
+We tried this method the second time we took the awning out and it worked really well.

 How strong is this camper van awning?

-Having been used to carbon fibre and steel poles we were a little worried about how sturdy an air awning would be.
+Having been used to carbon fibre and steel poles we were a little worried about how sturdy an air awning would be when we pitched for the first time.
 We need not have worried.

 Even with the stiff onshore breeze blowing when we arrived, once the poles are inflated they are incredibly strong.